 A Gluten-Free Diet – What’s Right For You?

 1. Watch Out For The Gluten ‘Red Flags’

-Having Coeliac Disease means that you must avoid specific types of proteins that contains gluten.
+Having Coeliac Disease means that you must avoid specific types of proteins that contain gluten.
 This is the kind not found in meat and eggs; rather in grains, such as wheat, barley and rye.
-But you also need to watch out for those ‘stealth’ glutens – labels that don’t specify the grains present, but their alternative names, instead.
+But it would be best if you also watched out for those ‘stealth’ glutens – labels that don’t specify the grains present, but their alternative names, instead.
 Keep an eye out for malt (made from barley) and hydrolyzed vegetable protein (which often contains wheat).

-While you may have to eliminate all kinds of breads (white and brown) – including pastas – from your diet, you need not despair; there are alternatives.
-Many supermarkets offer breads that are made from rice or potato instead of the conventional wheat.
+While you may have to eliminate all kinds of bread (white and brown) – including pasta – from your diet, you need not despair; there are alternatives.
+Many supermarkets offer bread that is made from rice or potato instead of conventional wheat.

 3. Avoid Cookies, Cakes

 This may be an obvious red flag, but most tend to overlook the fact that these sweet goodies are loaded with wheat.
 If you have a sweet tooth, you may have to find alternatives.
 Instead, indulge in marshmallows, chewy treats and hard candies that are gluten-free.